Cynthia-ZhuJY/RESTful-project/README.md

   - [MongoDB Compass](https://docs.mongodb.com/compass/current/?_ga=2.9969713.546031619.1643937027-838649943.1643937027) to customize data fields in the form of documents.
   - [Postman](https://www.postman.com/product/what-is-postman/) that sends POST requests.

-# Getting Down to Business...:woman_technologist:
+# Getting Down to Business... :woman_technologist:
 ## Features
 - The data dashboard that's developed in Java (SpringMVC) is consisted of a **controller**, two models (or POJO classes) named **data value object** and **data access object**.
   - The data dashboard controller enables us to populate the database when a user sends a [POST request](https://en.wikipedia.org/wiki/POST_(HTTP)#:~:text=In%20computing%2C%20POST%20is%20a,submitting%20a%20completed%20web%20form.) on the frontend, for example, create a new account on a shopping website, and the payload is transmitted in the request body (@RequestBody) and stored in the database.